softplus/lightroom-cc-api/README.md

 # lightroom-cc-api
 A Python implementation of Adobe's [Creative Cloud Lightroom API](https://www.adobe.io/apis/creativecloud/lightroom/apidocs.html).

-This is a fork from (https://github.com/lou-k/lightroom-cc-api)
+This is a fork from (https://github.com/lou-k/lightroom-cc-api).
+Original API is (c) Lou Kratz, GPLv3 Licensed.

+Example code is (c) John Mueller, MIT Licensed.

 ## Disclaimer
 This project is new and needs a lot of work.
 Use with caution.